-16.4.1 Fact Findings For Noncooperation Decisions
+15.8.1 Fact Finding Reviews by CSAs For Noncooperation Determinations

-Claims of noncooperation by the CSA are subject to a fact finding review in the event the individual disagrees with the CSA's decision.
-Noncooperation determinations must be reviewed by the CSA.
-An individual who has been determined noncooperative by a CSA may petition the CSA for a Fact Finding review.
-The applicant or participant must submit a request for review to the CSA, the CSA will conduct the Fact Finding procedure, and the applicant, participant or representative may appear for the Fact Finding via telephone conference if the CSA is in a different county than the applicant's or participant's current residence.
+A parent who has been determined noncooperative by a CSA may petition the CSA for a Fact Finding Review.
+The parent must submit a request for a Fact Finding Review to the CSA, the CSA will conduct the Fact Finding Review, and the parent or the parent's representative may appear for the Fact Finding Review via telephone conference if the CSA is in a different county than the parent's current residence.

-16.4.2 Fact Findings For Good Cause Decisions
+15.8.2 Fact Finding Reviews by W-2 Agencies For Good Cause Determinations

-Good cause determinations by the W-2 agency are subject to a fact finding review (19.3.1) in the event the individual disagrees with the W-2 agency's decision.
-A W-2 applicant or participant who is denied good cause for child support noncooperation by the W-2 agency may request a Fact Finding review by the W-2 agency.
-In the event a Fact Finding review for W-2 and a fair hearing for an IM program are based on the same issues and facts, the fair hearing decision shall take precedence.
+An individual who is denied good cause by the W-2 agency for noncooperation with child support and disagrees with the W-2 agency's determination may request a Fact Finding Review by the W-2 agency.
+In the event that a Fact Finding Review for W-2 and a fair hearing for an IM program are based on the same issues and facts, the fair hearing decision takes precedence.

-The CSA must be given reasonable notice of any Fact Finding review that occurs due to a denial of a good cause.
+The W-2 agency must provide the CSA with reasonable notice of any Fact Finding Review by the W-2 agency that occurs due to the W-2 agency's denial of a good cause.